kar/AndroidSlidingUpPanel/README.md

 **Note:** this is another fork of the original library by umano, which is not maintained anymore.
 We use this in [Blokada](https://blokada.org), so we will maintain it and merge the PR's of the upstream.

+Changelog after the fork:

+- 4.1.0
+  - Merged [PR749](https://github.com/umano/AndroidSlidingUpPanel/pull/917) for proper behaviour on quick tapping

+- 4.0.0
+  - Fork of hannesa2 fork that included some build config updates and deprecated method cleanup on top of the upstream

+Original README follows.

 Android Sliding Up Panel
 =========================